 Some people think you have to do graphics, visuals, and videos, or complete end-to-end demos.
 But that’s a lot of overhead, especially, while you are still forming the early parts of what scenes of the future might look like.

-Sharing little stories, or Narrative Scenarios, is a great way to get people’s head in the game.
+Sharing little stories, or Narrative Scenarios of the future, is a great way to get people’s head in the game.
 The beauty is you can use these Narrative Scenarios to better illustrate ideas.
 It’s fast, it’s effective, and it’s inclusive because it lets other people play, simply by sharing their ideas in a narrative way.

-Examples of Narrative Scenarios to Share Potential Scenes of the Future
+Examples of Narrative Scenarios of the Future to Explore Possibilities

 Here are examples of Narrative Scenarios from What a Visit to an AI-Enabled Hospital Might Look Like, by R “Ray” Wang, in Harvard Business Review’s The Next Analytics Age: Artificial Intelligence: